projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

          acrn-tools_*.deb
          grub-acrn_*.deb

-   The Debian packages contain the ACRN hypervisor and tools to ease installing ACRN on the target.
+   These Debian packages contain the ACRN hypervisor and tools to ease installing ACRN on the target.

 #.
 Build the ACRN kernel for the Service VM: